tarwn/lessthandot-hugo/blogs/content/posts/2010-01-15-attributes-of-an-it-department.md

 ### Option: Technology Improvement Only

 A group that only improves their technology is not in danger like the previous group, but they may be blind to answers that don't require technology.
 Simple process changes will not occur as frequently as massive infrastructure projects, leading to increased cost and fewer potential options.
 A reliance on technology can also be reflected in common, recurring delays and outages, issues that the team believes can only be corrected by further technology investment.
-There may be some root cause analysis for common issues, but these are also relegated to a “need more technology” category or as un-fixable due to a legacy system that must be replaced.
+There may be some root cause analysis for common issues, but these are also relegated to a "need more technology" category or as un-fixable due to a legacy system that must be replaced.
 A side-effect of this method of handling issues is that there is a greater tendency to require users to use the systems correctly, rather than a focus on error-proofing the systems or improving usability.

 ### Option: Continuous Improvement Culture